HardikPrabhu/EnergyTS-GANomaly-with-Parallel-Reconstruction/README.md

 4. Adjust the experiment settings:

   Modify the config.json file to configure the experiment according to your requirements.
 This [JSON config file](config.json) allows you to customize various parameters and settings for your experiments.

+## Config JSON File Details

 Given below is the config file with default values.

 ```yaml
 {